AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/live-chat/agent-inbox.md

 On the left side of the Agent Inbox screen, you can choose to display only the active conversations, or all of them.

    ![](assets/agent-inbox-4.png)

+>[!NOTE]
+>
+>While you can see past (inactive) conversations from yourself and other agents, you will only be able to see your own active conversations.

 ## Visitor Information {#visitor-information}